TalTech-HPC-Centre/taltech-hpc-docs/docs/software/wam.md

     cd ${WORK}/tempsg
     ```

-3. Copy into working directory all needed data, for example:
+3. Copy into the working directory all needed data, for example:

     ```bash
     cp ${WAMDIR}/const/TOPOCAT.DAT .